-The establishment files relating to 11 food business operations were examined by the audit team.
-The files relating to two establishments in which enforcement action was taken were reviewed.
+The establishment files relating to 12 food business operations were examined by the audit team.
+The file relating to an establishment in which enforcement action was taken was reviewed.
 The records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.
-It was noted that the last inspection outcomes were minor non compliance and satisfactory for these establishments.
-The establishment files relating to nine other FBOs were examined.
+It was noted that the last inspection outcome for this establishment was satisfactory.
+The establishment files relating to 11 other FBOs were examined.
 The audit team reviewed non compliances identified and the follow up carried out.

-It was noted that the last inspection outcome for all of these establishments was satisfactory.
+It was noted that the last inspection outcome for 10 of these establishments was satisfactory, with an outcome of minor non compliance noted from the last inspection in the remaining establishment.